Peru trips & educational tours

 Visa and Entry Requirements

-Visitors to Peru require a passport with a validity of at least six months, and some nationalities may also require a visa.
+Visitors to Peru require a passport with a validity of at least six months.
+Some nationalities may require a visa, but citizens of the US and Canada can enter without one.
 Make sure to check your country’s requirements before booking your trip.

 Language

-Spanish is the official language of Peru, but English is widely spoken in tourist areas.
+Spanish is the official language of Peru, and you’ll also hear many Indigenous languages like Quechua and Aymara.
+English is widely spoken in tourist areas.

 7 must-do activities in Peru